 RainSmart Rebates

-RainSmart Rebates is two-year (2024-2025) residential pilot program geared towards homeowners in the George W. Kuhn Drain Drainage District.
-The pilot offers homeowners up to $2,000 for implementing sustainable stormwater practices such as tree planting, rain barrel installation, or creating a rain garden on their properties.
+RainSmart Rebates is a residential program geared towards homeowners in southeast Oakland County.
+The program offers homeowners up to $2,000 for implementing sustainable stormwater practices such as tree planting, rain barrel installation, or creating a rain garden on their properties.
 The primary goals of the program include fostering awareness about stormwater management and promoting environmental stewardship.

 Applicants will follow a step-by-step process to implement an approved project to be eligible for the one-time rebate.
 To see if you are eligible, visit our Eligibility Tool.
 Here are the steps to follow after you’ve received confirmation you are eligible:

-- Assessment: The site assessment will cost homeowners $25 and is required to be involved in the program.
-Staff from our program partner, the Clinton River Watershed Council, will visit your home and discuss all the options for stormwater management on your property.
+2. Assessment: The site assessment will cost homeowners $25 and is required to be involved in the program.
+Staff from our program partners, the Clinton River Watershed Council and Friends of the Rouge, will visit your home and discuss all the options for stormwater management on your property.

 Rebates Available